 - High-vertical viewing angle

-Things to Consider When Buying Belay Glasses
+What to Look For When Buying Belay Glasses

 On the other hand, outdoor gear takes quite the beating.

-It is exposed to the elements, to your smelly trunk, a dusting by an unsecured chalk bag, and sometimes even a bumpy ride down the side of a hill or cliff.
+It is exposed to the elements, to your smelly trunk, a dusting by unsecured chalk bags, and sometimes even a bumpy ride down the side of a hill or cliff.
 If you plan on taking your belay glasses to the crag, it might be a good idea to get a more durable pair.

 When looking to purchase belay glasses, be sure to keep in mind a couple of things:

 - Belay glasses frames come in two types: plastic and metal.
-Metal is far more durable than plastic, and generally weighs less.
+Metal is far more durable than plastic and generally weighs less.
 However, metal frames can feel less securely fitting and uncomfortable to some.

 - Hinges, although they make for a more normal and squared fit, provide a vulnerable breaking point